M-Is-Ahmad/kickstarter_projects/README.md

-# Kickstarter Projects Analysis
+# 🚀 Kickstarter Projects Analysis

 This repository contains SQL queries used to analyze a dataset of Kickstarter projects.
 The analysis includes various insights related to project success rates, funding trends, and the impact of backers on project success.
 The data covers Kickstarter projects from 2009 to 2017.

-## Queries Overview
+## 📌Queries Overview

 The following SQL queries are used to answer different analysis questions based on the Kickstarter dataset:

-### 1. **Which category has the highest success percentage?
+### 1. 1️⃣ **Which category has the highest success percentage?
 How many projects have been successful?**
-   - **Query:** Calculates the success percentage for each project category and determines the number of successful projects.
+   - **🔍Query:** Calculates the success percentage for each project category and determines the number of successful projects.
-   - **Purpose:** Helps identify which categories have the highest success rates.
+   - **🎯Purpose:** Helps identify which categories have the highest success rates.

 ```sql
 SELECT